-Master 1 level aimed at upper undergraduate students For courses offered click here (taught in English)
+Master 1 level aimed at upper undergraduate students.
+Click here for a list of courses taught in English.

-Many courses have been reviewed to transfer back to USD so be sure to review the Lille Course Equivalencies
+Many courses have been reviewed to transfer back to USD so be sure to review the Lille Pre-Approved Course Equivalencies i

 If there is a course you are interested in not listed on the pre-approved list, please contact Alana Thomas.